United-Codes/cloudofficeprint-java/javaProject/src/com/company/Examples/SpaceX/spacex_example.md

 # Process input data (Java SDK)
 Now that our template is finished, we have to process the data used by the template.
 That is where the Java SDK comes into play.
 In this section we will explain in detail all the Java code needed to generate the data to fill in the template.
 The full Java code can also be found in the file `spacex_example.py`.

-The beauty of AOP is that the data created by the Python SDK can be used in all templates of different file extensions while using the same tags.
+The beauty of AOP is that the data created by the Java SDK can be used in all templates of different file extensions while using the same tags.

 ## Setup
 First make sure the AOPJavaSDK is imported in your Java Project and IDE.